 Feed Your Oscar for a Long and Healthy Life

-These simple suggestions can help your Oscar live a longer and healthy life.
-Always remember to focus on a primarily carnivorous diet, but don't forget to include some plant-based items to their diet.
-Make sure your fish does not become obese as Oscars can be greedy eaters who will consume as much as you give them.
+These simple suggestions can help your Oscar live a longer, healthier life.
+Always remember to focus on a primarily carnivorous diet, but don't forget to include some plant-based items.
+Make sure your fish does not become obese, as Oscars can be greedy eaters who will consume as much as you give them.